Lypsilonx/Game-of-Intrigue/Game of Intrigue.typ

 - C4(Rue) draws a card from C1(Alex)'s hand
 - C0(Max) gives C4(Rue) a Testimony card (Value 2) _secretly_
 - C4(Rue) gives C0(Max) a Col4 Favour card (Value 3) _secretly_
-- C0(Max) and C4(Rue) now qualify for the Announcement and Draw phase
+- C0(Max) and C4(Rue) now qualify for the Announcement phase
 - C1(Alex) and the other players can still trade with each other

 === Announcement <announcement>
-_Only after a successful trade can a player participate in the Announcement and Draw phase._
+_Only after a successful trade can a player participate in this phase._

 In the Announcement phase players can announce Social and Speech cards.\

 1. Each qualifying player puts one card face down in front of them
 2. If anyone wants to announce their card they turn it around for everyone to see
-3. Announcements get resolved (See Social cards and Speech cards)
+3. Announcements get resolved (See Social cards and Speech cards) in the order of highest to lowest value (same values get sorted by a coin toss or rock, paper scissors).
 4. All the cards in front of the players get put on the discard pile
 #pagebreak()
 === Draw <draw>
-_Only for players that successfully traded in the Trade phase and announced in the Announcement phase_

-Each player draws cards from the draw pile or their personal pile until they have #(hand_card_amount + standing_card_amount) cards in their hand.\
+Each player discards (another) one card from their hand and draws cards from the draw pile or their personal pile until they have #(hand_card_amount + standing_card_amount) cards in their hand.\

 If the draw pile is empty mix the discard pile into it

 If a player has 0 Standing they *loose* and have to decide where they want to put their cards:
 - on the discard pile
 - into a player hand (inheritance)
   - the chosen player must discard the amount of cards they received